Abstract & Bloom

 Paint is layered, stripped, and buried again.

-are spread with worn brushes, a putty knife, or simply poured.
+Raw pigment, binder, silt; spread with worn brushes, a putty knife, or simply poured.

-Sometimes I even paint in the dark.
+Colors chosen by intuition, not reason, sometimes I even paint in the dark.

 Process is painting as verb.